 In full transparency, I did very little research on the hotel or the area.
 It was a spur-of-the-moment decision and this place seemed nice.
 It turned out to be wonderful and in a great location which really made the weekend an amazing one.
 Read more about the hotel here.

-At the entrance it’s a divey outdoor bar with live music (the singer takes requests ) and a basic drink selection.
+At the entrance, it’s a divey outdoor bar with live music (the singer takes requests ) and a basic drink selection.
 Past the bar is the entrance to the fisherman’s boardwalk which you can explore at the low cost of $2.
-The boardwalk is very colorful, offers a great view of the beach.
+The boardwalk is very colorful and offers a great view of the beach.
 There is a shaded sitting area at the top where you can spend quite a bit of time enjoying the view.

 Surrounded by a mix of bars and restaurants this area is also an entrance to a public beach.
 The beach amenities are cheerfully decorated with all sorts of sea-themed items from benches to lighting.
-Aruba cafe, located a few short steps from the Pier, seems to be a popular destination.
+Aruba Cafe, set a few steps from the Pier, seems to be a popular destination.
 With its wide selection of seafood items and mixed cocktails, it draws in a lot of locals and tourists alike.
-I spent a solid couple of hours on their patio enjoying the sun, people-watching, and splurging on a Cold Seafood Sampler Platter (worth every penny).
+I spent a solid couple of hours on their patio enjoying the sun, people-watching, and splurging on a Cold Seafood Sampler Platter.
+Worth every penny.

-As a couple sitting next to me at a bar the night before called it, this restaurant is a “real fancy place mama.”
+As a couple sitting next to me at a bar the night before called it, this restaurant is a “real fancy place”.
 Open for dinner and lunch it feels a bit like a private club.
-The restaurant is quite beautiful in the traditional upscale way, has a lovely enclosed patio, and is surrounded by oversized tropical plants from the outside.
+The restaurant is quite beautiful in the traditional upscale way.
+There is a well it enclosed patio, surrounded by oversized tropical plants from the outside.
 You can catch a glimpse of the water through the shade of the plants.
-The staff is friendly and the menu is fantastic: cold water oysters, fresh crab and lobster, and every other staple dish you might be in the mood for.
+The staff is friendly and the menu is fantastic.
+There are cold water oysters, fresh crab and lobster, and every other staple seafood dish you might be in the mood for.